yujie-tao/psychology-reading/notes/Handbook_of_Competence_and_Motivation/Chapter17.md

 	    * Adaptive decisions: students' motivation to undertake further cycles of learning, for example, by continuing their use of a strategy or by modifying it.
 	    * Defensive decision: preclude further efforts to learn because they shield a student from experiencing further dissatisfaction and negative affect.

-**Self-efficacy** -- refers to personal judgement of one's capbilities to organize and execute course of action to attain designated goals.
+**Self-efficacy** -- refers to personal judgement of one's capabilities to organize and execute course of action to attain designated goals.

 **Key source of self-motivation**
 * **Self-efficacy**
 * **Outcome experiences**: ultimate consequences of one's performance
 * **Task interest, valuing and affect**

-**Calibration**: A measure of the accuracy of metacognitive monitoring in terms of the cogruence between one's perception of competence about performing a prticular task and on'e actual performance.
+**Calibration**: A measure of the accuracy of metacognitive monitoring in terms of the congruence between one's perception of competence about performing a particular task and on'e actual performance.